 This southern hawker is on the hunt for flying insects.

-Some females lay their eggs in the water.
+Females lay their eggs in the water.